Why the NHS must be public

 How is the NHS being privatised?

-Commissioners now have the option to bring in private companies to compete for contracts with the NHS.
 Clinical Commissioning Groups (CCGs) are responsible for buying in NHS services for patients in England and may commission services from ‘any qualified provider’ - including private companies.
+Commissioners now have the option to bring in private companies to compete for contracts with the NHS - and are often pressured to do so, faced with tight budgets and potentially lengthy procurement bids where companies such as Virgin have more money and better lawyers to win.
 This means that private firms providing services for the NHS will often operate under the NHS logo, so it is difficult to know whether your treatment is being provided by a for-profit company.

 The Health and Social Care Act also removed the Secretary of State’s legal obligation to provide comprehensive healthcare for everyone - meaning that decisions about what services a particular hospital will offer or be able to charge for are made by local commissioning groups.
 These groups can withdraw or charge patients for particular NHS services, which could mean the end of free services for all.